Hoffee-Toffee/Troll-Toll-Calculator/README.md

 As a registered troll toll operator user:
 * I want to be able to log in to my account set up using auth
 * I want to be able to save my favourite bridges
-* I want to set one bridge as my active-bridge and log every time I take a toll
+* I want to set one bridge as my active-bridge, and no other troll can set it
+* I want to log each time I take a toll

+### External API Stretch
+As a registered toll operator user:
 * I want to see real live traffic data for each bridge
-* I want to compare toll revenue between different bridges.
-* I want to see any other live analytics that might increase toll revenue
+* I want to see how the traffic data influences how much money each bridge (this will replace the estimate in the MVP)

 ### Stretchier Stretch